Editing III: Using external tools

 Rezonator provides.
 The next step is, naturally, to understand how to

 analyse the data.
-The next tutorial vignette("tree")
+The next tutorial vignette("tree") will

 start with the dependency tree.
 If you will not be working with this

-data structure, you can skip forward to vignette("track")
+data structure, you can skip forward to vignette("track"),

 which is currently the final tutorial.